liampalmer0/fit-of-the-day/docs/workflow.md

 ## Committing and Pushing

 Once you finish and test the changes :
 - Make sure you're on your own branch (not master)

-- `git fetch` to make sure you have the most recent code

-- Merge origin/master into your local branch

-  `git merge origin/master`

-- Solve any conflicts from the merge

 - Stage your changes